collapsed-stacks/startups/questions/10933/what-recourse-should-i-offer-my-client-if-we-expose-user-data.md

 - tagged: `data`, `privacy`
 - score: 13

-<p>I've developed an app to analyse user data for a client.
+I've developed an app to analyse user data for a client.
 They've asked me what recourse they will have if the data is exposed (is made accessible to others).
 I'm not too sure how to answer this question.
-We've taken the usual best practices with the data: we don't actually store any sensitive information except for their API key which could be used to retrieve sensitive information from their system, the API key is stored encrypted, w/ key rotation, etc.</p>
+We've taken the usual best practices with the data: we don't actually store any sensitive information except for their API key which could be used to retrieve sensitive information from their system, the API key is stored encrypted, w/ key rotation, etc.

-<p>But it's the internet, even with all the best practices there's always a chance something could get compromised.</p>
+But it's the internet, even with all the best practices there's always a chance something could get compromised.

-<p>I don't really want to go back to them and say they have no recourse, but we're a (very) small operation.</p>
+I don't really want to go back to them and say they have no recourse, but we're a (very) small operation.

-<p>I've looked through some other posts, and references and looked up privacy policies and it seems that as a general rule people don't have any recourse if best practice has been used and the vendor notifies them if they become aware of a breech.</p>
+I've looked through some other posts, and references and looked up privacy policies and it seems that as a general rule people don't have any recourse if best practice has been used and the vendor notifies them if they become aware of a breech.

-<p>How should we respond?
-Is there any other kind of recourse that I've overlooked that they would reasonably expect?</p>
+How should we respond?
+Is there any other kind of recourse that I've overlooked that they would reasonably expect?

-<p>We're working with an Australian client but the system is on US servers.</p>
+We're working with an Australian client but the system is on US servers.

 ## Answer 10935